 Mile 90.8 - Horn Creek Rapid.
 SCOUT ON THE LEFT.
 (See drawing).
+N36° 05.930'

-At the start of the rapid there are two rock piles that are referred to as the horns.
-In high water the horns are covered and in low water they're exposed.
+W112° 08.040' (scout point).
+At the start of the rapid there are two rocks that are referred to as the horns.
+In high water the horns are covered and in low water they might be exposed.
 As you pass by Pipe Creek Beach look for a lone rock just off the beach.
 If the rock is underwater then just go down the middle of Horn creek, passing between the horns.
 The hole between and below the horns will be filled in.
 If the rock is out of the water stop and scout Horn Creek Rapid from the left.
 My favorite route through Horn is to pass very close to the left edge of the right horn.
 This will place you just to the right of the hole that's just downstream and between the horns.
 It will also place you far enough to the left of the nasty holes that are in the right hand wave train.
+If the right horn is covered I actually let the right tube of the raft ride over the horn.